IRMVLab/Point-Mamba/README.md

     │ ├── scannetv2-labels.combined.tsv
     ```

 2. **Train**: Run the following command to train the network with 3 GPUs and port 10001.
 The mIoU on the validation set without voting is 75.0.
-And the training log and weights can be find in the folder **bestcheckpoint_seg**.
+And the training log and weights can be download in [link](https://sjtueducn-my.sharepoint.com/:u:/g/personal/yj1938_sjtu_edu_cn/EfvXT20i7IBPsw_KR47ok3wB0l531kf7DMQwJWjdnPxlkQ?e=iDhOe9)

     ```bash
     python scripts/run_seg_scannet.py --gpu 0,1,2 --alias scannet --port 10001